scala/docs.scala-lang/tutorials/tour/basics.md

 }
 ```

-You can access objects by referring its name.
+You can access an object by referring to its name.

 ```
 val newId: Int = IdFactory.create()